jeremiahsnapp/dev-lxc-platform/README.md

 [Chef Metal](http://www.getchef.com/blog/2014/03/04/chef-metal-0-2-release/)
 or just general LXC container usage.

-The dev-lxc-platform repo contains a Vagrantfile which uses an Ubuntu 13.10 [Vagrant base box](https://github.com/opscode/bento) created by Chef.
+The dev-lxc-platform repo contains a .kitchen.yml which uses an Ubuntu 13.10 [Vagrant base box](https://github.com/opscode/bento) created by Chef.

-The Vagrantfile uses the dev-lxc-platform cookbook contained in this repo to install and configure a suitable LXC with Btrfs backed container storage.
+The .kitchen.yml uses the dev-lxc-platform cookbook contained in this repo to install and configure a suitable LXC with Btrfs backed container storage.

-The Vagrantfile is configured to use 8GB ram in order to give plenty of room to run multiple containers.
+The .kitchen.yml is configured to use 8GB ram in order to give plenty of room to run multiple containers.
 Feel free to reduce this if it is too much for your environment.

-The Vagrantfile is configured to mount `~/dev` directory from your workstation so you can share things like Chef packages from your workstation to the Vagrant VM and ultimately to running LXC containers.
+The .kitchen.yml is configured to mount `~/dev` directory from your workstation so you can share things like Chef packages from your workstation to the Vagrant VM and ultimately to running LXC containers.
 Feel free to change this to a directory that is appropriate for your environment.